vanhoangkha/Networking-fundamentals/Day53_LAN_Architectures.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/d5c1a677-38ff-425f-b91a-65a8fa37c377)

 - The THREE-TIER LAN DESIGN consists of THREE HIERARCHICAL LAYERS:
-    - ACCESS LAYER
+    - Access LAYER
     - DISTRIBUTION LAYER
     - CORE LAYER

 - CORE LAYER:
     - Connects DISTRIBUTION LAYERS together in large LAN NETWORKS
     - The focus is SPEED (”FAST TRANSPORT”)
-    - CPU-INTENSIVE OPERATIONS, such as SECURITY, QoS Markings / Classification, etc. should be avoided at this LAYER
+    - CPU-INTENSIVE OPERATIONS, such as Bảo mật, QoS Markings / Phân loại, etc. should be avoided at this LAYER
     - Connections are all LAYER 3.
 NO SPANNING-TREE!
     - Should maintain connectivity throughout the LAN even if DEVICES FAIL